 Never go to the lake unprotected.
-Sign up for WxText and never be caught off-guard again.
+Sign up for ABAWxText and never be caught off-guard again.

 When the local National Weather Service (NWS) issues a storm warning for a tornado, severe thunderstorm, or flash flood, most boaters, anglers and drivers are completely unaware of the danger unless they are listening to a radio station that carries the Emergency Alert System (EAS) signal.
 The EAS break-in contains broad-brushed information regarding where the danger is, such as "northern or eastern area of a county".